wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 .. warning::

-    Read this section carefully if you want to use filters which transform the type of the property
+    Read this section carefully and understand it if you want to use filters which transform the type of the property

 Filters may change the type of the property.
 For example the builtin filter **dateTime** creates a DateTime object.
 Consequently further validations like pattern checks for the string property won't be performed.